 In the body, newly produced GABA is packaged into synaptic vesicles, released into the synaptic cleft, and emits its signal by binding 2 types of GABA receptors on the postsynaptic surface .
 This binding and associated signal transmission promotes neuronal development and relaxation and can help to prevent sleeplessness and mood imbalance .
-In fact, many anxiolytic pharmaceuticals (such as benzodiazepines) are designed to target these same GABA receptors.
+In fact, many pharmaceuticals targeting those with excessive worry are designed to target these same GABA receptors.

 Although there are GABA receptors throughout the body, the evidence on whether or not oral GABA supplements cross the blood-brain barrier efficiently is still heavily debated.
 This is why it is so important to also consume plentiful GABA precursors and receptor agonists, for intrinsic GABA production and signaling within the brain.